jazdrv/dnaTools/README_dir+setup.txt

 from the real code directory; i've been using sym-links for some of these things to point to stuff I have in data directory, etc

+./examples - code snippets, reference examples

 ./sql - just sql files

-./data - csv's, zips, etc

 ./versions - old versions